Morocco Adventure Holidays and Trekking Tours

 Sidi Moussa is an area not to miss in the High Atlas.
 Take the road west out of Tabant and there is a trailhead to the Sidi Mouassa, a UNESCO world heritage site.
 A 25-minute walk uphill will lead you to Sidi Moussa.
 Come in the evening and witness a spectacular sunset.

 If you are interested in culinary arts, then Morocco is the place for you.
 In Morocco Mediterranean flair meets Arabian spices to create well-rounded dishes guaranteed to satisfy your taste buds.
 Fine oils, Mediterranean fruits and vegetables are a staple.
 Couscous, a small grain, is a national delicacy.
 Often times it is served with beef that has been cooked in a tagine oven to perfection.
 Salads are also common, usually containing aubergine and tomatoes, such as Zaalouk.

 Perhaps you are a seafood connoisseur.
-Morocco boasts over 3,000km of coastline, making it a hub for fishers.
-Although sardines are their largest export, you can also indulge in sole, swordfish and tuna.
+Morocco boasts over 3,000km of coastline and although sardines are their largest export, you can also indulge in sole, swordfish and tuna.
 With the flair and spice that is signature to Moroccan cuisine you will be in culinary heaven.

 As you find yourself falling in love with the flavors of Morocco enroll in a cooking class and take the flavors home with you.
 Visit the souks and pick up the freshest ingredients, then get to work in the kitchen learning to cook in a traditional style.